UKCloud/documentation/articles/private-cloud/prc-sd.md

 ### Pricing and Packaging Options

-Private Cloud solutions is offered with three options
+Private Cloud solutions are offered with two options

 - OPEX